microsoft/vscode-docs/docs/languages/typescript.md

 ## Using Newer TypeScript Versions

 VS Code ships with a recent stable version of TypeScript in the box.
-If you want to use a newer version of TypeScript, you can define the `typescript.tsdk` setting pointing to a directory containing the TypeScript `tsserver.js` and the corresponding `lib.*.d.ts` files.
+If you want to use a newer version of TypeScript, you can define the `typescript.tsdk` setting (`File | Preferences | User/Workspace Settings`) pointing to a directory containing the TypeScript `tsserver.js` and the corresponding `lib.*.d.ts` files.
 This setting supports relative paths so you can easily share this workspace setting with your team and use the latest TypeScript version (`npm install typescript@next`).
 Refer to this [blog post](https://blogs.msdn.com/b/typescript/archive/2015/07/27/introducing-typescript-nightlies.aspx) for more details on how to install the nightly builds of TypeScript.

 ## Next Steps